ece-mohammad/FileGenerator/README.md

 # -----------------------------------------------------------------------------
-# general sectioon defines what files are generated for the module,
+# general section defines what files are generated for the module,
 # file contents are divided into header, body and footer templates
 #
 # The files are split in 3 types:
 # - source_files:
-#       contain source code for the module, source files implicity contain
+#       contain source code for the module, source files implicitly contain
 #       src_header and src_footer templates
 #
 # - header_files:
-#       contains module's header files, header_files implicaitly contain
+#       contains module's header files, header_files implicitly contain
 #       inc_header and inc_footer templates
 #
 # - test_files:
 #       contains module's test files, test_files implicitly contain
 #       test_header and test_footer templates
 #
-# The distinction between types is made, so that templates can be resued
+# The distinction between types is made, so that templates can be reused
-# between different types while having using deifferent templates for each
+# between different types while having using different templates for each
 # file type
 #
 # -----------------------------------------------------------------------------